 #4.
 Never force physical intimacy in the relationship

-You may believe that if you hug or cuddle your partner, they will eventually warm up to the idea of improving marital intimacy.
+You may believe that if you hug or cuddle your partner, they will eventually warm up to improve marital intimacy.

 #5.
 Remove yourself from potential distractions.